danmgs/-AWS.Pipeline.CloudFormation/README.md

 2. [**appspec.yml**](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html) is used by CodeDeploy.

-This file MUST BE placed in the root of the build output artifact.
+In order to be process by CodeDeploy, this file must be placed in the root of the build output artifact.

 It details how to setup the application y running a workflow composed of "hooks".

 Hooks are events defined by customized command scripts which run on EC2 instances, sequentially:

 ```
-..
-ApplicationStop
-BeforeInstall
-AfterInstall
-..
+ApplicationStop -> BeforeInstall -> AfterInstall -> ApplicationStart
 ```

 These file are located in **/scripts/** directory.